aimacode/aima-java/aimax-osm/README.txt

   * visualizes simulated search space exploration of different search strategies
  * java -classpath aimax-osm.jar aimax.osm.applications.MiniNaviApp
   * provides a base for car navigation system development

+It is recommended to start the applications with VM argument -Xmx500m (or higher value) and program argument -screensize=xx (with xx screen size in inch)

 = Change History (Update in reverse chronological order) =